 When you unbox your Chummie, you should get the following contents: the alarm unit with a snap-on clip, the IntelliFlex sensor, 2 AAA batteries, a box of Flexitape, a user manual, a progress diary, an achievement certificate, and a warranty card.
 (See video below.)

 The label on the package clearly prints these cautions and reminders.

 – Not everyone will respond to this treatment.

 – The vast majority of children stop bed wetting within two months.
 Some children stop wetting in just a couple of weeks.

-To get a better glimpse of the Chummie alarm, here’s a video that shows you its contents.
+To get a better glimpse of the Chummie alarm, here’s a video that shows you how it works.
 Notice the size of the alarm unit.

 How Do You Use the Chummie Premium Alarm?

 Before bedtime, assist your child to clip the alarm unit to his shirt, or wear it with an armband.
 The cord should be worn under his shirt to prevent it from getting tangled.
 Most importantly, the sensor should be attached to the outside of his underpants.